 In 2010 the Gosse Springs Native Vegetation Management Plan was approved to establish a SEB offset area of 10,963 hectares (ha) (see Appendix B for Gosse Springs SEB area, detailing vegetation communities).
-New SEB areas and native vegetation management plans are progressively developed and implemented as vegetation clearance occurs and to ensure the SEB area is always greater than the SEB obligation (see Appendix C for proposed SEB offset areas in the Arid Lands NRM Region).
+New SEB areas and native vegetation management plans are progressively developed and implemented as vegetation clearance occurs and to ensure the SEB area is always greater than the SEB obligation (see Appendix D for current and proposed SEB offset areas in the Arid Lands NRM Region).
+The Native Vegetation Assessment Panel endorsed the Emerald Springs SEB credit area and associated management plan on 2 April 2019 subject to conditions.
+BHP is working with the Native Vegetation Council to fulfil the attached conditions stated in the Native Vegetation Council approval letter dated 9 April 2019, including the execution of a Heritage Agreement over the "SEB Credit area".